 Time needed: 5 minutes.

-Exporting your bookmarks from Chrome is thankfully a very simple process.
+Exporting your bookmarks from Chrome to another internet browser is thankfully a very simple process.

 - Open Your Chrome Bookmarks Tab